tosh-coding/AsyncFiberWorks/Readme.md

 ```

 # Features #
-  * The main thread is available from the fiber.
+  * The main thread is available from Fibers.
   * Fiber with high affinity for asynchronous methods.
   * Ready-to-use user thread pool.
   * .NET Standard 2.0.3 compliant simple dependencies.